webstah/dkp-gist/README.md

 While it does not seem to make much of a difference in our smaller network for training on CIFAR10(not tested rigorously at the moment), we found that by adding an additional term to our update rule for <img src="https://render.githubusercontent.com/render/math?math=B_{\ell}"> we could gain significant performance gains in our AlexNet experiments.
 The new update rules are as follows.
 <p align="center"><img src="https://render.githubusercontent.com/render/math?math=\nabla B_{\ell} = - (\delta_{k}^T\cdot a_{\ell - 1} %2B a_{k}^T\cdot\delta_{\ell - 1})"></p>
+For now, we will refer to this version of DKP as **FB-DKP** since it seems to have *forwards and backwards* gradient alignment in its update rules for the backward parameters.

 #### Adressing Stability Issues with DKP and DFA
 under construction...